robmo90/monster-lair/README.md

 * Treasure list with filters
 * Add treasures to an encounter
 * 'Campaign' tracker - plan out encounters with treasures for certain levels of your campaign
-* Offline statblocks
+* Offline stat blocks
-* Printing statblocks in the Web View / PDF
+* Print stat blocks in the Web View / PDF
 * Monster and Hazard creation

 ### Technical Stuff
 * Save encounters automatically and make the lists etc immutable
+* Enable ProGuard for the release build  to save APK size (currently not working)
 * Tests